 The building that now houses Savannah’s East Bay Inn has had a number of different uses over the years including a steam bakery, foreign consul offices, cotton merchants and even storage for cotton and groceries.
 The building was then left empty and abandoned between 1965 and 1983.

 4 – The Pirate's House

-2 - Old Candler Hospital Morgue Tunnel
+3 - Old Candler Hospital Morgue Tunnel

 There have been many reports of apparitions swinging from the branches of the tree.
 However, this is not the only paranormal activity that is going on over at the old hospital.
-In fact, what makes it one of the most haunted places in Savannah, GA is the morgue tunnel.
+In fact, what makes it one of the most haunted hospitals in Savannah, GA is the morgue tunnel.

-1 – Moon River Brewing Company
+2 – Moon River Brewing Company

 One of the most well known haunted locations in Savannah has to be Moon River Brewing Company.
 While it is now a popular microbrewery, the building was originally the very first guest house in Savannah – City Hotel.